Welcome to the Royals Athletic Program at SCCC

 Our men’s and women’s bowling teams have both won two NJCAA national championships in the past four years along with many Region 3 and Mountain Valley Conference titles.
 We participate in a number of invitational throughout the season and rank nationally yearly.
 If you are looking for a top notch and competitive bowling program, become a ROYAL!

-Our women’s and men’s basketball teams qualify for the regional playoffs on a regular basis and play their games at the new downtown YMCA.
-The new location allows us to ensure the community is involved in our games!
+Our women’s basketball and men’s basketball teams qualify for the regional playoffs on a regular basis and play their games at the Schenectady YMCA.
+The location allows us to ensure the community is involved in our games!
 Home games can get very loud from a spectator standpoint and the atmosphere can sometimes be “electric” with the Royals pulling out a late game victory.
 If you are looking for a competitive basketball program, become a ROYAL!

 Welcome to the home of the Royals!
 Please contact me if you have any questions of if you would like to receive a recruiting packet for your sport.

 David Gonzalez, Director of Athletics

 The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the U.S. Department of Education on athletic participation, staffing, and re venues and expenses, by men’s and women’s teams.
 The Department will use this information in preparing its required report to the Congress on gender equity in intercollegiate athletics.
 Schenectady County Community College is in compliance with the Equity in Athletics Disclosure Act.
 Annually the College reports information about all our intercollegiate athletic programs.
 Equity in athletics data is now available to all current and prospective students and the general public on the Web at http://ope.ed.gov/athletics and the Director of Athletics office on campus.